 ECPE 133.
 Solid State Devices.
 4 Units.

 This course introduces concepts related to the crystal structure of semiconductors and electronic, optical, and magnetic properties of semiconductors.
 Dynamics of carriers under equilibrium and non-equilibrium conditions are presented as a frame work for understanding the behavior of a number of devices including Metal-Oxide-Semiconductor (MOS) and Hetero-junction Bipolar (HBT) devices.
 On such a background, the course builds an understanding of the latest advances in the field.
-This course is cross listed with PHYS 170.
-Prerequisite: MATH 057, PHYS 055 with a “C-“ or better.
+This course is cross listed with EPHY 133 and PHYS 170.
+Prerequisite: PHYS 055 with a “C-“ or better.
+Prerequisite that may be taken concurrently: MATH 057 with a “C-“ or better.

 ECPE 135.
 Power Electronics.
 4 Units.